chrishrtmn/chrishrtmn/README.md

 ### Hi there 👋

-💼  I’m currently a Front-End Engineer at The Estée Lauder Companies, Inc.
+I’m currently a Front-End Engineer at The Estée Lauder Companies, Inc.

-🔭  Working on [Remote Jamstack](https://remotejamstack.com) and [RecurringCredit](https://recurringcredit.com) on the side.
+Working on [Remote Jamstack](https://remotejamstack.com) and [RecurringCredit](https://recurringcredit.com) on the side when I can.
 Visit my [personal website](https://chrishrtmn.com).

-🌱  I’m currently learning Next.js, Firebase, and more!
+I’m currently learning more React, Jamstack technologies, serverless DBs, and more!